spyroskantas/cp-command-implemented-on-C/README.md

 # cp-command-implemented-on-C

-copies the files from source directory to destination directory
+Copies the files from source directory to destination directory

 usage: -flag source-dir dest-dir